RioDeYuno/AudioTaggingTask/README.md

-# End-to-End Audio Tagging Pipeline with Noisy Labels (CNN & InceptionV3)
+# End-to-End Audio Recognition  Pipeline (Using Deep Learning AI)

 This repository implements a **scalable audio tagging pipeline** designed to handle noisy and weakly-labeled data, inspired by the "Freesound Audio Tagging 2019" [1] challenge hosted on Kaggle **(co-hosted by Google Research)**.
 The project was conducted and supervised on the course **CSC 5351 01** at **Al Akhawayn University in ifrane** with an emphasis on real-world engineering constraints.